Do you offer beginners yoga classes?

 Can I just walk in to one of your classes?

 Yes.
 Unless announced for a special class, all our walk-in classes are open to anyone.
-Please show up 10 minutes early if it is your first time.
+Please show up 10 minutes early if it is your first time to ask questions, inform the teacher of any restrictions you have plus there is a short waiver form to fill out.

 What if I am late to class?